tarpn_logo

 3. Cabling

-Some of the more common cables used in TARPN networks are described in Favorite Radios For Linking.
+Some of the more common cables used in TARPN networks are described in Radios and Wiring for Radios.

 For store-bought cables, especially for ham radios, check out Ham-Made-Parts [hammadeparts.com].